 In collaboration with Visit Alderney, signage was maintained throughout the reserve.
-The renovation of the Odeon means that there is a possibility that the public will attempt to drive up to the site.
-To avoid this temporary signage has been installed and this is to be replaced with a permanent 'No car access' sign by Visit Alderney in 2022.
+The renovation of the Odeon meant that there was a possibility that the public will attempt to drive up to the site.
+To avoid this temporary signage was installed and this is to be replaced with a permanent 'No car access' sign by Visit Alderney in 2022.

-- Maintain signs and information boards around the site. - Continue to work with the Visit Alderney team to improve access and information points around the site.
+- Continue to work with the Visit Alderney team to improve access and information points around the site. - Maintain all other signs and information boards around the site.